TritonVM/triton-vm/specification/arithmetization.md

 1. If `i` is not 13, then `st13` does not change.
 1. If `i` is not 14, then `st14` does not change.
 1. If `i` is not 15, then `st15` does not change.
+1. The top of the OpStack underflow, i.e., `osv`, does not change.
+1. The OpStack pointer does not change.
 1. If `i` is not 1, then the RAM value `ramv` does not change.

 ##### Polynomials